astro313/RXJ1131/WRITEUP/response.md

 the figure caption.

 # RESPONSE
-We have replotted the figure with different contour intervals with thinner lines and added a sentence in the caption to improve clarify of Fig 4.
+We have replotted the figure with different contour intervals with thinner lines and added a sentence in the caption to improve the clarity of Fig 4.